Shwetbaba/Breast_Cancer_statistical_analysis/README.md

 Given breast cancer results from breast fine needle aspiration (FNA) test (is a quick and simple procedure to perform, which removes some fluid or cells from a breast lesion or cyst (a lump, sore or swelling) with a fine needle similar to a blood sample needle).
 Since this build a model that can classify a breast cancer tumor using two training classification:

 •	1= Malignant
 •	0= Benign

-**1.2 Objective**
+**Goal for this project**

-Since the labels in the data are discrete, the predication falls into two categories, (i.e. Malignant or benign).
+The predication of this dataset falls into two categories, (i.e. Malignant or benign).
 In machine learning this is a classification problem.

 Thus, the goal is to classify whether the breast cancer is benign or malignant and predict the recurrence and non-recurrence of malignant cases after a certain period.
 To achieve this we have used machine learning classification methods to fit a function that can predict the discrete class of new input.

-1.3 Identify data sources
+**Identify data sources**

-•	The first two columns in the dataset store the unique ID numbers of the samples and the corresponding diagnosis (M=malignant, B=benign), respectively.
+The first two columns in the dataset store the unique ID numbers of the samples and the corresponding diagnosis (M=malignant, B=benign), respectively.
-•	The columns 3-32 contain 30 real-value features that have been computed from digitized images of the cell nuclei, which can be used to build a model to predict whether a tumor is benign or malignant.
+The columns 3-32 contain 30 real-value features that have been computed from digitized images of the cell nuclei, which can be used to build a model to predict whether a tumor is benign or malignant.

-**Getting Started**
+## **Getting Started**

-Load Dataset:
+**Load Dataset:**

 First, we download and load the .CSV file using Pandas.read_csv function.

 **Inspecting the data**

-**The first step is to visually inspect the new data set.
-There are multiple ways to achieve this:**

-The easiest being to request the first few records using the DataFrame data.head()* method.
+The first step is to visually inspect the new data set.The easiest being to request the first few records using the DataFrame data.head()* method.
 By default, “df.head()” returns the first 5 rows from the DataFrame object df (excluding the header row).

 **Data Analysis**